RAMitchell/GPUTree/README.md

 Implements a Weka package for fast decision tree construction.

-Currently supports numerical attributes and binary class.
+Currently supports numerical attributes and nominal class.

 GPU algorithm is implemented as a native CUDA library which is then called by Weka using JNA.